 What do you foresee as the major market trends or changes in the app industry over the next 2-3 years?

 Mark: Trends are easy to get caught up in and distract from the most important part of the user experience (polished, simple, delightful.).
 They can add additional complexity and cost.
 Unless it’s foundational to the end goal, don’t worry about the “bells and whistles” until you have that foundation reasonably well developed.

-We’ve seen how number of security attacks and threats have struck the mobile app industry alongside its growth.
+We’ve seen a number of security attacks and threats strike the mobile app industry during its growth.
 How does a fledgling app prepare to defend and protect their users?

 Mark: For most applications, make sure users names, email, and password (anything personally identifiable) information is encrypted.
 If you’re not an engineer, it’s worth doing a bit of research to find some “security best practices for mobile applications” to help educate yourself and have a more informed conversation with someone who is actually building the application.